 Photo: Bryan Stokes

-Volunteers help carry and set up mist nets on the marsh to capture birds safely.
+Volunteers helped carry and set up mist nets on the marsh to capture birds safely.
 As shown above, running through the saltmarsh to coax birds into the nets takes teamwork and some grit.
-Volunteers in the field need to move quickly, but carefully, on uneven terrain.
-(For people with limited mobility, you can help with data entry at the banding station and later via computer into the BANDIT database.)
+Volunteers in the field needed to move quickly, but carefully, on uneven terrain.
+(For people with limited mobility, you could help with data entry at the banding station and later via computer into the BANDIT database.)

-Once in the net, birds are quickly and safely extracted by staff members Evan Lipton and Katie Christ.
+Once in the net, birds were quickly and safely extracted by staff members Evan Lipton and Katie Christ.

-Other opportunities for volunteer work include photographing the movements of banded birds throughout the marsh and plotting their locations on a grid map.
+Other opportunities for volunteer work included photographing the movements of banded birds throughout the marsh and plotting their locations on a grid map.

 photos: Bryan Stokes

 SALSri volunteers (left-to-right) Evan Lipton, Andy Eckerson, Matthew Eckerson (holding an Eastern Phoebe), Joel Eckerson, and Jonathan Eckerson at the Block Island Banding Station, April 28, 2019.
 Photo: Kim Gaffett